pondersource/peppol-php/docs/ngi-assure-proposal.md

 * Phone numbers: ...
 * Organisation: Stichting Ponder Source
 * Country: The Netherlands
-* Project name: Self-hosted e-invoicing with decentralized identities
+* Project name: "Peppol to the People!" - self-hosted e-invoicing with decentralized identities
 * Website / wiki: https://github.com/pondersource/peppol-python

 # Abstract: Can you explain the whole project and its expected outcome(s).
-In Federated Bookkeeping, we use the internet and open protocols to interconnect (open source) bookkeeping systems.
-The need for Federated Bookkeeping is enormous, since everybody needs a bookkeeping system, and at the same time it's very privacy-sensitive for especially one-person businesses, it involves business secrets for almost everyone, and there is a large risk risk of dominant players who want to extract data.
+Every organisation has a bookkeeping system, and it always contains sensitive data about both business and humans.
+The market for bookkeeping software is dominated by large commercial players who build silos, and especially when sending invoices, there is a large risk of closed networks and data extraction by intermediates.

+In the young research field of "Federated Bookkeeping", we therefore use the internet and open protocols to interconnect (open source, self-hosted) bookkeeping systems, so that each system can be "connected, but sovereign".

 To make Federated Bookkeeping a reality, we propose an open source implementation of the popular EU-backed Peppol standard, integrated directly with popular open source bookkeeping systems, and extended to allow participants self-host their public key information.